ServiceStackApps/typescript-redux/README.md

 ```

 To enable this we pass in a **mapStateToProps** function that returns an object containing all the state our
 component needs.
-As our Component makes state changes we also need a **mapDispatchToProps** function that
+As our Component also makes state changes we'll need a **mapDispatchToProps** function
-returns an object with all the callouts it needs to make that we translate into dispatching the
+as well, returning an object with all its callouts translated into dispatching the appropriate Redux action.
-appropriate action.

-Redux `connect()` then uses these functions to return a new Component that subscribes to the Redux store
+Redux `connect()` then combines these functions into a new higher-level Component that subscribes to the Redux
-changes, re-rendering the (now child) `Counter` component with the updated state via properties.
+store changes, re-rendering its (now child) `Counter` component with updated state via Component properties.

-This change is also transparent so re-running the App should retain the existing behavior:
+This change is also transparent so re-running the App retains the existing behavior:

 [![](https://raw.githubusercontent.com/ServiceStackApps/typescript-redux/master/img/preview-06.png)](http://servicestackapps.github.io/typescript-redux/example06/)
 > Demo: [/typescript-redux/example06/](http://servicestackapps.github.io/typescript-redux/example06/)